Death in 19th-century Mormonism: Funeral sermons

 Joseph Smith's teachings on the subject of death and the afterlife often took the form of funeral sermons, such as the King Follett discourse, which expanded Mormon eschatology to feature a "complex, highly structured immortal existence."
 In general, he used these opportunities to inspire his followers to study the afterlife extensively.
 For example, at the funeral of General James Adams, Smith taught: "All men know that all men must die.
 What is the object of our coming into existence, then dying and falling away to be here no more?
 This is a subject we ought to study more than any other, which we ought to study day and night."
 In another funeral sermon, he remarked that heaven for him would include not only his family but his entire community of believers.
 Smith's preaching on death, dying, and the eternal destiny of souls was often derived from his study of the Bible and Book of Mormon.
 Even in the days after Smith's death, funeral speakers usually included at least one man ordained to the Melchizedek priesthood.

 The practice of delivering funeral sermons derived from Protestantism.
 Such speeches were simple, not ceremonial.
 Latter-day Saints commonly added a twist to this Protestant tradition by including language centered around the specifics of LDS doctrine and the traits of ideal believers.
 Mormon eulogies always included a reference to the continuity of a person's spirit after death, and often included proof of their "steadfastness and moral virtue."
 Speakers highlighted the most admirable qualities of the deceased to inspire obedience in the living.
-Strength in the face of hardship and loyalty to the church were two such characteristics commonly cited.
 In addition to motivating the living to be righteous, sermons and eulogies simultaneously comforted the audience by assuring them of the subject's salvation.
 References to scripture, whether formally quoted or paraphrased, were almost always included as well.
 This included verses from the Bible, Book of Mormon, and Doctrine and Covenants.
 Popular funeral passages were easily recognized by Mormons at the time.
 Speakers placed various verses "in the context of the restored truths of an all-encompassing plan of salvation," emphasizing the eternal nature of family units.
 Quoting just the Book of Mormon and Doctrine and Covenants during funeral sermons became more common after 1850.